 The global Z axis defines the vertical, i.e. perpendicular to the lab floor.

 The global X and Y axes are in the plane of the lab floor, with X often defining the direction if normal walking along the laboratory walkway.

 The origin of the pelvis co-ordinate system in Plug-In Gait is the midpoint of the vector connecting the two asis landmarks (LASI and RASI).
 The co-ordinate system of the pelvis is reconstructed from the surface markers on the ASIS and PSIS landmarks, but should be considered to be related to the bony geometry of the pelvis as follows.

-The Y axis is lateral (to the left) and is directed from the right hip joint centre (RHJC) to the left hip joint centre (LHJC), where the HJC are defined as the centre of the spherical part of the femoral head:
+The Y axis is lateral (to the left) and is directed from the right hip joint center (RHJC) to the left hip joint center (LHJC), where the HJC are defined as the center of the spherical part of the femoral head:

 The Z axis is then perpendicular to Y and the vector between the sacrum (SACR) and the midpoint of the asis landmarks:

 (The sacral marker is not always used, and this landmark can be calculated as being at the midpoint of the vector connecting the LPSI and RPSI markers).

 The X axis is naturally the cross product of the Y and Z pelvis axes:

 In the Plug-in Gait model, the pelvis Y axis is assumed to be parallel to the vector between the LASI and RASI markers, but the definition above is more suitable when constructing a co-ordinate system from known hip joint centers.

 The length of the pelvis segment calculated by the Plug-in Gait model is equal to the inter-hip distance: